 I was going to title this post “Pregnant.
 And Afraid.”
 But to be honest, I’m not.

 I recognize that things could go wrong again.
 I embrace that as a likelihood.
 I have accepted it and moved on.
 There is nothing I can do to control what “could be” aside from preparing for it.
 We have a plan for a VBAC, and it might not work out.
 Should that occur, we will at least be armed with knowledge and prior experiences—to know that an epidural will not allow complete pain coverage for me, that I will need something stronger, and maybe this time, because of that, I can stay awake for the surgery.

 Still though, I have moments.
-I have had more intrusive thoughts in the last 8 weeks than in the previous 4 months combined.
-When they happen, I worry for a while afterwards–what happens if this happens again?
+I have had more intrusive thoughts in the last eight weeks than in the previous four months combined.
+When they happen, I worry for a while afterwards: What happens if this happens again?
 What will I do?